phphd/exceptional-validation/README.md

 }
 ```

-The `BlockedCardException` should implement `ValueException` interface:
+Following this `BlockedCardException` should implement `ValueException` interface:

 ```php
 use DomainException;